 What is Your Startup Company Worth?

+What is Your Pre-revenue Startup Company Worth?
 Pre-revenue startup valuation can be a tricky endeavor.
 There are many things to take into consideration, from the management team and market trends to the demand for the product and the marketing risks involved.
 After evaluating everything, even with the most effective pre-money valuation formula, the best you can hope for is still just an estimate

 This is why private companies generally seek out a 409A valuation from an independent valuation services firm before issuing options.